UIC Review of Intellectual Property Law

-The John Marshall Review of Intellectual Property Law is a student-run law review covering legal scholarship in the field of intellectual property, established in 2001 at the John Marshall Law School (Chicago).
+The UIC Review of Intellectual Property Law (formerly the John Marshall Review of Intellectual Property Law) is a student-run law review covering legal scholarship in the field of intellectual property, established in 2001 at the John Marshall Law School (Chicago).
 The journal publishes four issues per year, which are available on LexisNexis and Westlaw.
-The United States Court of Appeals for the Federal Circuit has cited the journal as a source.
+Articles in the Journal have been cited by U.S. Courts of Appeals, including the United States Court of Appeals for the Federal Circuit.
+When JMLS was merged into the University of Illinois Chicago School of Law, the journal was renamed the "UIC Review of Intellectual Property Law."
+From 2010 to 2024, the UIC IP Review has consistently had one of the highest combined scores for cite count and impact factor among U.S. law journals specializing in intellectual property law.